 #DancingOnGMA: Country music star @JimmieAllen takes his talents to the ballroom in season 30 of @DancingABC!#DWTShttps://t.co/QX4Y8kun89 pic.twitter.com/BdogcSZkZM

 — Good Morning America (@GMA) September 8, 2021

 The caption read, "Go ahead, take your best shot.
 If you can figure out who this celeb is, sing it out loud."
 The caption was a reference to the singer's debut single, "Best Shot."
 The image showed the DWTS mirror ball trophy and a trumpet, which was likely a reference to the singer's recently-released children's book, My Voice is a Trumpet.

 Other country artists who have previously competed in Dancing with the Stars include Lauren Alaina, Billy Ray Cyrus, Sara Evans, Jana Kramer, Kellie Pickler and Bobby Bones.
-Dancing with the Stars is set to return on Mon., Sept.
-20 on ABC.
+Dancing with the Stars returned to ABC on Mon., Sept.
+20.

 Allen launched his career back in 2018 with the release of his debut single "Best Shot," which reached No. 1.
 He scored another chart-topper with his hit "Make Me Want To" in 2019.
 His recent single "Freedom Was a Highway" is a collaboration with Brad Paisley, who he performed with on the ACM Awards in April.
 He also took home the New Male Artist of the Year honors at the 2021 ACM Awards.

 Editor Note: This article was originally written on September 8, 2021.
 It was updated on Nov.
 2 following "Queen Night."

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.